DocAdam/adamthepugh/site/docs/portfolio/overview.md

 # Portfolio Overview

-This portfolio is organized like a help site because that matches how I work.
+This portfolio is organized like a help site because that matches the kind of work I do.

 I’m a writer and documentation professional, but the value I bring is not limited to drafting pages.
-A lot of my work lives at the intersection of writing, structure, problem-solving, analytics, and practical systems thinking.
+A lot of my work sits at the intersection of writing, structure, judgment, analytics, and practical systems thinking.

 ## What I do

-I work on documentation problems that usually involve some mix of these:
+I work on documentation problems that often involve some mix of these:

-- messy or scattered information
+- scattered or uneven source material
 - unclear workflows
 - inconsistent structure
 - evolving systems